wfjm/w11/doc/README_buildsystem_Vivado.md

      cd $RETROBASE
      xviv_ghdl_unisim            # does UNISIM and UNIMACRO

-Run these scripts for each Vivado version which is installed.
+Run these scripts for each Vivado version that is installed.

 Notes:
-- Vivado supports `SIMPRIM` libraries only in Verilog form, there is no vhdl version anymore.
+- Vivado supports `SIMPRIM` libraries only in Verilog form, there is no VHDL version anymore.
-- ghdl can therefore not be used to do timing simulations with Vivado.
+- GHDL can therefore not be used to do timing simulations with Vivado.
-  However: under ISE `SIMPRIM` was available in vhdl, but ghdl did never accept the sdf files, making ghdl timing simulations impossible under ISE too.
+  However: under ISE `SIMPRIM` was available in VHDL, but GHDL did never accept the sdf files, making GHDL timing simulations impossible under ISE too.

 ### <a id="buildtb">Building test benches</a>

-The build flows currently supports ghdl and the vivado simulator xsim.
+The build flows currently supports GHDL and the Vivado simulator xsim.

-#### <a id="buildtb-ghdl">With ghdl</a>
+#### <a id="buildtb-ghdl">With GHDL</a>

-To compile a ghdl based test bench named `<tbench>` all is needed is
+To compile a GHDL based test bench named `<tbench>` all is needed is

     make <tbench>

-The make file will use `<tbench>.vbom`, create all make dependency files, and generate the needed ghdl commands.
+The make file will use `<tbench>.vbom`, create all make dependency files, and generate the needed GHDL commands.

-In some cases the test benches can also be compiled against the gate level models derived after the synthesis or optimize step.
+In some cases, the test benches can also be compiled against the gate level models derived after the synthesis or optimize step.
-Vivado only generated functional (`UNISIM` based) models in vhdl.
-Timing (`SIMPRIM` based) models are only available on verilog.
-The combination vivado + ghdl is therefore limited to functional model simulation.
+Vivado only generated functional (`UNISIM` based) models in VHDL.
+Timing (`SIMPRIM` based) models are only available on Verilog.
+The combination Vivado + GHDL is therefore limited to functional model simulation.

 To compile them